Let's Make a Deal

-Let's Make a Deal (also known as LMAD) is a television game show that originated in the United States in 1963 and has since been produced in many countries throughout the world.
+Let's Make a Deal (also known as LMAD) is an American television game show that originated in the United States in 1963 and has since been produced in many countries throughout the world.
 The program was created and produced by Stefan Hatos and Monty Hall, the latter serving as its host for nearly 30 years.

 The format of Let's Make a Deal involves selected members of the studio audience, referred to as "traders", making deals with the host.
 In most cases, a trader will be offered something of value and given a choice of whether to keep it or exchange it for a different item.
 The program's defining game mechanism is that the other item is hidden from the trader until that choice is made.
-The trader thus does not know if they are getting something of equal or greater value or a prize that is referred to as a "zonk," an item purposely chosen to be of little or no value to the trader.
+The trader thus does not know if they are getting something of equal or greater value or a prize that is referred to as a "zonk", an item purposely chosen to be of little or no value to the trader.

-Let's Make a Deal is also known for audience members who dress in outrageous costumes in order to increase their chances of being selected as a trader.
+When Let's Make a Deal first started, contestants wore suits and dresses, normal attire for the time.
+In short order, however, audience members began to dress in outrageous and unique costumes to increase their chances of being selected as a trader, and that has become a signature feature of the show.

-The current edition of Let's Make a Deal has aired on CBS since October 5, 2009, when it took over the spot on the network's daytime schedule vacated by the long-running soap opera Guiding Light.
+The current edition of Let's Make a Deal has aired on CBS since October 5, 2009, when it took over the spot on the network's daytime schedule vacated by the soap opera Guiding Light.
 Wayne Brady is the host of the current series, with Jonathan Mangum as his announcer/assistant.
 Tiffany Coyne is the current model, joining in 2010, with musician Cat Gray in 2011.

-Starting in fall 2020, Let's Make a Deal began filming with a hybrid of audience members in-studio seated in pods as well as virtual contestants playing from their homes due to the ongoing COVID-19 pandemic (nicknamed "At-Homies").
+From Season 12 (2020–21) to Season 14 (2022–23), Let's Make a Deal filmed with a hybrid of audience members in-studio seated in pods as well as virtual traders playing from their homes during the COVID-19 pandemic (nicknamed "At-Homies") that delayed the start of Season 12.
 According to executive producer John Quinn, all COVID-19 protocols are in effect during production, including social distancing, testing, masks (only for crewmembers and while off set), and personal protective equipment.

-The 13th season of the current version premiered on September 13, 2021.
-Three primetime episodes were filmed and aired during the season.
-The 14th season premiered on September 19, 2022.
-As has been the case since Season 12, primetime episodes will air during the 2022-23 season.
+The 15th season of the current version premiered on September 25, 2023, and six primetime episodes were filmed during the season.
+One is the show's Christmas primetime episode, and five more were broadcast in January and February 2024, between seasons of Survivor.

-The show is owned by Marcus/Glass Productions, a joint venture of Marcus Entertainment (Marcus Lemonis) and Nancy Glass following an August 2021 acquisition of Hatos-Hall assets, with Sharon Hall, a former Endemol Shine executive, as the consultant.
-From January 2022, CAN'T STOP media will be in charge of the format's international distribution.
+The show is owned by Glass Entertainment Group (owned by Nancy Glass) following an August 2021 acquisition of Hatos-Hall assets, with Sharon Hall, a former Endemol Shine executive, as the consultant.

+As of January 2022, CAN'T STOP media has been in charge of the format's international distribution.